Learn how to develop a sound 8(a) Program application and apply best practices to secure lucrative federal contracts for small businesses.

 The SBA has a lot of discretion to terminate you from the program.
-The most viable hope is to retain a government contracts attorney that understands the laws and that can protect and defend your rights in an SBA 8a Program termination action.
+This puts a drastic halt on getting more 8a contract opportunities.The most viable hope is to retain a government contracts attorney that understands the laws and that can protect and defend your rights in an SBA 8a Program termination action.

 Contact Our SBA 8a Program Consultants and SBA Certification Attorneys